jamesshore/livestream/README.md

 * Use `./build.sh quick` or `./watch.sh quick` to perform an incremental build, and `./clean.sh` to reset the incremental build.

-* On Windows, use the .cmd versions: `run` instead of `./run.sh`, `watch` instead of `./watch.sh`, etc. If you're using gitbash, the .sh versions will also work, and they display the output better.
+* On Windows, use the .cmd versions: `run` instead of `./run.sh`, `watch` instead of `./watch.sh`, etc. If you are using gitbash, the .sh versions will also work, and they display the output better.

 All commands must be run from the repository root.